Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.md

         return generate(query, model)
 ```

+*Note:* The `estimate_capacity()` function is intentionally left unspecified—**capacity estimation is an open problem**.
+Potential approaches include: probing accuracy on held-out facts (Sec.
+9.2), measuring model confidence calibration, or using embedding-space density as a proxy for topic familiarity.
+Developing reliable capacity estimators is a key direction for future work (Sec.
+11.4).

 Addresses: Capacity violation (Sec.
 3); secondarily reduces geometric distortion (Sec.
 8.4) by refusing generation when fidelity is low.

 ---